DB Sync

 Once the DB sync is successfully set up, it will periodically post new information to the endpoint using the interval you provided.
 You can also trigger a sync manually using the command webhookdb dbsync trigger.

-We currently support syncing with Postgres & Snowflake databases.
-Other databases, including Redshift, BigQuery, MySQL, and SQL Server are still experimental.
-Please get in touch if you need access.
+We currently support syncing with Postgres and Snowflake.
+Other databases, including DynamoDB, Redshift, BigQuery, MySQL, and SQL Server are available with WebhookDB Enterprise.

 For more information on working with DB Syncing, you can check out the dbsync manual page.